-4. Neither Party shall require the filing of schedules, programs for charter flights, or operational plans by airlines of the other Party for approval, except as may be required on a non-discriminatory basis to enforce the uniform conditions foreseen by paragraph 2 of this Article or as may be specifically authorized in this Agreement.
-If a Party requires filings for information purposes, it shall minimize the administrative burdens of filing requirements and procedures on air transportation intermediaries and on airlines of the other Party.
+4. Any requirements for the filing of schedules, applications for programs for charter flights, or operational plans by airlines of the other Party shall be on a nondiscriminatory basis and imposed only when necessary to fulfill requirements under the domestic law of either Party.
+If a Party requires filings, it shall minimize the administrative burdens of filing requirements and procedures on air transportation intermediaries and on airlines of the other Party.